 Randomness also leads to the conclusion that “Women don’t think that women can make adult decisions and be held accountable for those decisions.”
-How a woman feels is often more relevant to her than what she promised or decided.
+How a woman feels is often more relevant to her than what she promised or previously decided.
 Fundamental irresponsibility also helps explain why so few women make it to the top of big corporations, where internalizing responsibility is vital to improvement.

 You cannot judge your own game skills based on a single interaction.
 You can try to improve one thing from every single interaction, but you can only average your skill across many interactions.
 The underwriters in Kahneman’s experiment have great incentive to be consistent, but they are not.
 The underwriters are “noisy.”
 They are operating in the Fooled by Randomness world of Nassim Nicholas Taleb.